green3g/can-arcgis/README.md

 #### `mapOptions`

 Options passed to the map constructor.
+These options are passed via binding in the navigation extension.

 ```javascript
 mapOptions: {